SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/README.md

 ### **Project Overview: WilmerAI**

-WilmerAI is a middleware system that acts as a powerful orchestration engine between front-end applications and various Large Language Model (LLM) backends.
+WilmerAI is a middleware system that acts as an orchestration engine between front-end applications and various Large Language Model (LLM) backends.
 It allows you to build complex, multi-step AI behaviors using a node-based workflow system, all while presenting a simple, industry-standard API to your existing tools.